wattsjake/ece3710-notes/docs/source/assembly.rst

 .. code-block:: assembly

             MOV A, #55H     ; load accumulator with 55H
             MOV R3, #10     ; load R3 with 10
     LOOP:   MOV R2, #70  ; load R2 with 70
-    LOOP2: CPL     ; complement the accumulator
-           DJNZ R2, LOOP2 ; decrement R2 and jump to LOOP2 if not zero
-           DJNZ R3, LOOP ; decrement R3 and jump to LOOP if not zero RET
+    AGAIN:  CPL A         ; complement the accumulator DJNZ R2, AGAIN ; decrement R2 and jump to AGAIN if not zero DJNZ R3, LOOP  ; decrement R3 and jump to LOOP if not zero MOV P1, A      ; move the accumulator to P1 for display